General information

 Understanding cultural diversity

 The study of Latin American and Spanish civilization and literature bears witness to the diversity of the Hispanic world; it invites us to explore and to fully appreciate the scope and significance of peoples rooted in a vast social, economic, and historical landscape.
 In the past several decades, Latin America has produced some of the most influential and widely-read writers in the world.
 Brilliant poets and novelists such as Gabriela Mistral, Pablo Neruda, Octavio Paz, Alejo Carpentier, Gabriel García Márquez, Carlos Fuentes, Mario Vargas-Llosa, Isabel Allende, and Elena Poniatowska, among others, have given Latin American literature a new prestige.
-By examining such artists, the Spanish Department offers a timely perspective to a culture that comprises a large part of the Western Hemisphere.
+By examining such artists, we offer a timely perspective to a culture that comprises a large part of the Western Hemisphere.
 A growing entente with Mexico and with the Central and South American as well as the Caribbean countries demands a knowledge of both the language and its unique culture.

 Spanish: Today and tomorrow